facebook/docusaurus/docusaurus-init/README.md

 1. Go into the root of your GitHub repo directory where you will be creating the docs.
 1. `npx docusaurus-init`

+> If you don't have Node 8.2+ or if you prefer to install Docusaurus globally, run yarn global add docusaurus-init or npm install --global docusaurus-init.
+After that, run docusaurus-init.

 Find out more in the [official docs](https://docusaurus.io/docs/en/installation).